 Healthy Aging

-To help plan and prepare for the future, it is important for family members and caregivers to understand and support the aging process for those living with Down syndrome.
-The resource links below include some up-to-date information regarding aging, but as more research and support is made available, ideas and best practice may change.
+These resources were designed to support healthy aging for adults with Down syndrome.
+The links below include some up-to-date information regarding aging, but as more research and support is made available, ideas and best practice may change.
 By being proactive and learning about issues that may lie ahead you can look forward to a positive aging experience for all.

 CDSS Today & Tomorrow A Guide to Aging with Down Syndrome